egmontmika/egmontmika.com/content/blog/don't-go-to-church.md

 draft = true
 +++

-From the beginning, church wasn't meant to be a program or an event.
-Not a worship service you ***go to***.
+From the beginning, church wasn't a worship service.

+Not a program or an event you ***go to***.
 Far less a building, an organisation or a denomination.
+And it still isn't meant to be that.

 What is it, then?

 It’s a family, a movement, a divine fellowship.
-It’s a calling.
-And a mission.
+A calling and a mission.

 It’s what we are birthed into as followers of Jesus, redeemed through Jesus, reconciled with our Father in heaven.